UNGlobalPulse/UNGP-settlement-modelling/docs/source/intro.rst

 We lay out the documentation in the following way:

-1. First we address the minmal high level changes needed to run the model for a new location - the :ref:`data inputs <data-inputs>` (how to construct the input data necessary to run the model), the :ref:`config file <configs>` changes which specify how the model is setup, and then how :ref:`model-running <run the model>` model without changing anything else.
+1. First, we address the minmal high level changes needed to run the model for a new location - the :ref:`data inputs <data-inputs>` (how to construct the input data necessary to run the model), the :ref:`config file <configs>` changes which specify how the model is setup, and then how :ref:`run the model <model-running>` model without changing anything else.

 2. Once we have covered the higher level changes to the model, we cover the code operations and how they are used to provide more